How to grow Chillies

 Growing Chillies key Points

 Chillies are easy to grow.
-Their primary requirement is warmth, particularly at the early stages.
-Chillies originate from the tropics, which is why they need warm conditions.
+Their primary requirement is warmth, particularly at the early stages, as they originate from the tropics.

-Chillies are ideal to grow in containers, and just a couple of plants will keep you well supplied.
+Chillies are ideal for growing in containers.
 You can grow Chillies outside if you have plenty of sun and sheltered conditions.
-In less favourable conditions, and at the beginning/end of the growing season they are best under glass.
+In less favourable conditions, and at the beginning/end of the growing season, they are best under glass.
 Early in the year it will be too cold in an unheated greenhouse or poly tunnel for seeds or a young plant.
-Chillies are best kept indoors until the later in the summer and definitely do not plant out until the risk of frost has passed.
+Chillies are best kept indoors until all risk of frost has passed and it is warm.

 As soon as the plant start to flowers, this is a signal to start weekly feeding.
-Recommended is a feed high in potash such as tomato feed, which is ideal.
+Feed with high in potash such as tomato feed, which is ideal.
 Also, when the plant comes into flower, pinch out those early flowers so that the Chilli plant will throw out more shoots, bush and produce a better crop.

 If the leaves of the Chilli plant turn yellow, or drop off, the likely cause is over-watering.
 The general rule is to water Chillies sparingly.